camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 A conditional start event can be used to start a process by evaluating some condition.
 One process can have one or more conditional start events.

-If more than one conditions are fullfilled the respective number of processes will be triggered.
+If more than one conditions are fulfilled the respective number of processes will be triggered.

 When deploying a process definition with conditional start events, the following considerations apply: